ClairieBui/Auto-Sales-Analysis/README.md

 ## 📌 **Project Overview**

-This project analyzes a detailed auto sales dataset to uncover insights into customer purchasing behavior, product performance, regional trends, and sales dynamics.
+This project analyzes a detailed automobile sales dataset to uncover insights into customer purchasing behavior, product performance, regional trends, and sales dynamics.
 It highlights key metrics such as top customers, best-selling product lines, average order values, and monthly revenue trends—offering valuable input for strategic decision-making in sales, marketing, and operations.

 ## ❓ **Problem Statement**